Nice to meet you.

 how-to-make-instructional-videos-2

-When you’re interested in learning something new, whether it be how to fix something that has broken around the house, use a new software, or master a new skill, where do you turn?
+When you’re interested in learning something new, whether it be how to fix a broken household item, use new software, or master a new skill, where do you turn?

 Chances are you’re looking for an instructional video to answer all of the questions you may have.